bjorklundcp/rpg-action/README.md

 ## MVP

-A user will be able to save a dice action.
+A user will be able to save a Savage World dice action.

 ```
 /rpgaction save <action name> <dice rules> <modifiers>